 Military Sexual Trauma

-Military Sexual Trauma (MST) is sexual assault or repeated, threatening sexual harassment that occurred while the veteran was in the military.
+Military Sexual Trauma ( MST) is sexual assault or repeated, threatening sexual harassment that occurred while the veteran was in the military.
 MST is gender neutral.
-Servicewomen and men have experienced MST in near equal numbers.
+There are significant numbers of men and women seen in the VA that have experienced MST.
 We provide information and links for all veterans dealing with MST here.
 This page addresses female-specific health and benefits resources.

 Hotline to Answer Questions on VA Health Care and Benefits for Women Veterans